obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 Both the User and Post vertex types have a url field, we can therefore have them both implement the same interface.
 Interfaces are similar to GraphQL and programming languages which use them in that we can define a set of properties an interface must provide and also set our edge and query types to be interfaces instead of concrete types.
-Let's add a webpage inferface to contain the URL field and have our vertex types implement it:
+Let's add a webpage interface to contain the URL field and have our vertex types implement it:

 ```graphql